All Episodes

 Now, as I pointed out earlier in this program, and I want to reiterate this because this is a very important point.

-If you want to know about it since Obama's been president, hackers have gotten the U.S. electric grid.
+If you want to know about it, since Obama's been president, hackers have gotten the U.S. electric grid.

 They have attacked the Pentagon's joint strike fighter project.

-They've hacked into NASA, the Department of Energy, the FEC networks, the U.S. Postal Service, the National Oceanic and Atmospheric Administration, they have hacked into the White House.
+They've hacked into NASA, the Department of Energy, the FEC networks, the U.S. Postal Service, the National Oceanic and Atmospheric Administration.

 They've hacked into the State Department.